airbytehq/aircmd/README.md

 # Aircmd

+Aircmd is an extensible command line interface (CLI) that discovers and manages installable plugins to define commands related to developing and operating Airbyte.

-Aircmd is an extensible CLI built with Python 3.11 and the Click framework.
-You can use aircmd to discover and install plugins that extend the functionality of the CLI.
+Aircmd makes use of Pydantic for data validation and Click for building the command line interface.
+You can use aircmd to discover and install plugins that perform various Airbyte related tasks

 ## Installation